whitfin/cachex/README.md

 Cachex.start_link(:my_cache, [ hooks: hook ])
 ```

-The message you receive in `handle_info/2` will always be `{ :provision, { provide_option, value } }` where `provide_option` is equal to the atom you've asked for (in this case `:worker`).
+The message you receive in `handle_info/2` will always be `{ :provision, { provide_option, value } }` where `provide_option` is equal to the atom you've asked for (in this case `:state`).
 Be aware that this modification event may be fired multiple times if the internal worker structure has changed for any reason (for example when extra nodes are added to the cluster).

 #### Performance